brain based transformation

 Pay bills, etc.

-Because I have a set time for all of this, and I have done it for so long, it is a habit now and it comes naturally for me.
-This helps me think more clearly and make sure I am not missing something that needs to be done.
+Because I have a set time for all of this and have done it for so long, it is a habit now and comes naturally to me.
+This helps me think more clearly and ensure I am not missing anything that needs to be done.

 5) Trust in God’s provision:

-I don’t even know if this is something I thought a lot about in those 12 days as I was caring for my mom, but as I reflect, I realize how much God’s provision was evident in so many ways.
-People who stopped by and dropped off food, family members who checked in to see if I needed anything.
-Many who prayed for our family during that time, sleep when I needed it and Hospice coming on the holiday weekend to admit her to their services.
+I don’t know if I thought much about this in those 12 days as I was caring for my mom, but as I reflect, I realize how evident God’s provision was in so many ways.
+People who stopped by to drop off food and family members who checked in to see if I needed anything.
+Many who prayed for our family during that time, and Hospice came on the holiday weekend to admit her to their services.
 Many other things, more than I can even count.
 I am overwhelmed by the goodness of God in every detail of our lives, the tangible evidence that He cares so much for us that He provides for us even down to the tiniest detail.

-I hope my story encourages you to set up systems and routines in your daily life so that when the unexpected happens you have a support system in place to help you stay focused on what’s the most important.
+I hope my story encourages you to set up systems and routines in your daily life so that when the unexpected happens, you have a support system in place to help you stay focused on what’s most important.

 Filed under: